What is a fair Restaurant rent?

 The bottom line is to make sure when looking to buy a restaurant or cafe is to ensure that the rental is;

-?
-A fair market rent for the area.
+B. A fair market rent for the area.
 The best way to do this is to see how the rent compares with other surrounding commercial retail of similar position, condition and size.
+For example, a hairdresser who pays the same rent for a similarly sized area but has a much lower turnover.

 We will cover rent and leases in future blogs.